-- a) Drivers licences - (i) Cadet 9 - From a persons sixth (6th) birthday until the date of their tenth (10th) birthday. - Conditions apply for a person between their sixth (6th) birthday and seventh (7th) birthday. - (ii) Cadet 12 - For persons aged in the calendar Year of their ninth (9th) birthday until the date of their thirteenth (13th) birthday. - (iii) Junior - For persons aged in the calendar Year of their twelfth (12th) birthday until the date of their sixteenth (16th) birthday. - (iv) Senior - For persons aged in the calendar year of their fifteenth (15th) birthday and over. - Conditions apply for a person in the year of their fifteenth (15th) birthday until their fifteenth (15th) birthday. - (v) Vintage - For persons aged fifteen (15) years old and over. - (vi) 8-Day Licence - A person may be issued with an 8-Day licence which may only be used at one (1) Meeting only. - An 8-Day Licence will be valid until 11:59pm on the eighth (8th) day after its issue. - b) In the case of a Driver whose birthday falls during a Meeting, the type of their Driver's Licence will not change until the completion of the Meeting. - c) Participants Licence - (i) For the parents and/or legal guardians of Drivers under the age of 18 years who do not hold a current Driver's Licence - (ii) This licence is required to enable such parents and/or legal guardians to apply for a Licence upgrade and to enter a Driver who is under the age of eighteen (18) years into a Meeting. - d) Competitors Licence - For persons entering a Team in a National Championship, National Series or National Cup Event. (i) - (ii) This licence is required to enable the manager/owner of a Team that competes in the National Championship or the National Series or National Cup Event to enter a Team in a National Championship, National Series or National Cup Event and to request the substitution a Driver who is entered in a National Championship, National Series or National Cup Event with another Driver after the close of entries but before the commencement of the Meeting.
+- a) Drivers licences - (i) Cadet 9 - From the date of a person's sixth (6th) birthday until the date of their tenth (10th) birthday. - Conditions apply for a person between their sixth (6th) birthday and seventh (7th) birthday. - (ii) Cadet 12 - From the date of a person's aged in the calendar Year of their ninth (9th) birthday until the date of their thirteenth (13th) birthday. - (iii) Junior - From the date of a person's aged in the calendar Year of their eleventh (11th) birthday until the date of their sixteenth (16th) birthday. - (iv) Senior - C, B and A Grade From the date of a person's aged in the calendar year of theirfifteenth (15th) fourteenth (14th) birthday and over. - Conditions apply for a person in the year of their fifteenth (15th) birthday until theirfifteenth (15th) birthday.
+E and D Grade - From the date of a person's fifteenth (15th) birthday and over. - (v) Vintage - For persons aged From the date of a person's fifteenth (15th) birthday years old and over. - (vi) 8-Day Licence - A person may be issued with an 8-Day licence which may only be used at one (1) Meeting only. - An 8-Day Licence will be valid until 11:59pm on the eighth (8th) day after its issue. - b) In the case of a Driver whose birthday falls during a Meeting, the type category of their Driver's Licence will not change until the completion of the Meeting. - c) Participants Licence - For the parents and/or legal guardians of Drivers under the age of 18 years who do not (i) hold a current Driver's Licence. - (ii) This licence is required to enable such parents and/or legal guardians to apply for a Licence upgrade and to enter a Driver who is under the age of eighteen (18) years into a Meeting. - d) Competitors Licence - For persons entering a Team in a National Championship, National Series or National Cup Event. (i)

-- e) Pit Crew Licence - For persons including mechanics, pit crew, parents and guardians who seek require access to the Circuit, the in grid, the out grid, scrutineering and Parc Fermé areas. - These licences are only required for National Championship and National Series Meetings. - f) FIA-CIK International E, F and G Competition Licences - For persons who hold the highest-grade National Driver's Licence.
+- (ii) This licence is required to enable the manager/owner of a Team that competes in the National Championship or the National Series or National Cup Event to enter a Team in a National Championship, National Series or National Cup Event and to request the substitution a Driver who is entered in a National Championship.
+National Series or National Cup Event with another Driver after the close of entries but before the commencement of the Meeting. - e) Pit Crew Licence - For persons including mechanics, pit crew, parents and guardians who seek require access to the Circuit, the in grid, the out grid, scrutineering and Parc Fermé areas. - These licences are only required for National Championship and National Series Meetings. - f) FIA-CIK International E. F and G Competition Licences - (i) For persons who hold the highest-grade National Driver's Licence.

-Licence for Driver with disabilities 24
+24 Licence for Driver with disabilities